jquintozamora/react-es6-webpack-minimal-starter-template/Readme.md

 ### Install pre-requisites
 - Node.js and NPM: [Download and install](https://nodejs.org/). *I have version 6.6.0 of Node and 3.10.6 of NPM on Windows PC*
 - Git: [Download and install](https://git-scm.com/). *I have version 2.7.4 installed on Windows PC*

-### Fork
-Go to the project Github page (<https://github.com/jquintozamora/react-es6-webpack-minimal-starter-template>) and click Fork button.
-*Note: That will create a new fork of the project for you, which means you will have your own space on Github to play with the code.*

 ### Clone Repo
 1. Get the url of your forked project.